hfp/libxstream/README.md

 ```

 **Variadic functions**
-The Query interface allows enumerating and accessing function arguments including the raw data behind the argument.
+The query interface allows enumerating and accessing function arguments including the raw data behind the argument.
 This applies regardless of whether the arguments are given explicitly or when supplied via a variadic part of the function's signature (ellipsis).

 ```C
 LIBXSTREAM_TARGET(mic) void fill(float* out, ...)